August 18, 2017

 What I found to be entertaining was, they also broke down the millionaires into nationality.

-They found Russian and Scottish millionaires to be quite prominent amongst the ancestry groups.
+They found Russian and Scottish millionaires to be quite prominent amongst the ancestry groups of millionaires.
 Being from a Scottish background, I also had a giggle when they found that Scottish households were able to achieve higher levels of wealth with a lower income.
 Basically, they are super-frugal!

-Here is the sad part.
 Society is effectively encouraging each other to go deeper into debt, to outdo each other.
-And it’s all a big sham!
+And it’s just a downward spiral to nowhere.

 Ultimately, people are trying to prove how successful they are with this behaviour.
-The common theme is, it’s all just for recognition and a sense of approval.
+The common theme is, it’s mostly just for recognition and a sense of approval.

 Paradoxically, these people are often the most anxious and stressed.
 Because they get their self-esteem from outside sources, the constant need for approval gnaws away at their happiness.